Blog

 Text formatting guidelines for submissions to editors and agents Once you’re satisfied that your story works and you’ve done your best to iron out any text and expression issues, it’s time to prepare your manuscript for an editor.
 Or if it's already been edited,...

-How to write a Nonfiction Book Premise
+How to write a Nonfiction Book or Memoir Premise

 State your brilliant book idea in just 3 sentences A premise is the main idea behind your story or writing project.
 In nonfiction, it takes the form of a two- to three-sentence statement of the book’s basic idea, usually identifying the central problem or question and...